 To celebrate my favorite month, I’m writing about what happens when horror meets romance—paranormal romance!

 Although I create hot and spicy romances, I actually started out writing horror stories.
 For some, that might seem like an odd combination, but it works for me.
 One half of my brain writes the horror, and the other half writes the romance.
-(In fact, I just released two new horror stories this fall.
+(In fact, I released two horror stories last fall, Kropsy’s Curse and Dead Til Dawn.
 You can read more about them on my site or my Amazon author page.)

 I like writing horror fiction because I get to explore different settings, plots, and characters that I couldn’t develop in romance.
 Sometimes after working on several romances, I’ll switch moods and write a horror story to give my brain and writing muscles a change of pace.